direct-code-execution/ns-3-dce/doc/source/getting-started.rst

   PLATCFLAGS=-fPIC
   ...

-Then you should send the make like this:
+Then you should start the make like this:

 ::